silvafj/BBK-MSCCS-2017-19/README.md

 + Both repositories should include a `PARTNER.md` file containing the names of the partners; one repo will also include the submitted code.
 A sample `PARTNER.md` file is included in this repository.

-### FAQ
+## FAQ

 + “If my partner did not help with most of the assignment, should I still put his or her name on the assignment?”

+	Yes, but you should note this in the comments field of the `PARTNER.md` file.
-	No. If the pairing is *braking down* you should inform the instructor as soon as possible.
-If this is too near the submission date, and you completed the remainder of the assignment on your own, then you should turn in your assignment with just your name on it.
-You should state who you worked with and the reason why you did not finish the assignment together.
+	If the pairing is *braking down* you should inform the instructor as soon as possible.
+	If this is too near the submission time, and you need to complete the remainder of the assignment on your own, then you should turn in your assignment as usual.

 + “If I start working on an assignment with a partner, and then change my mind, what can I do?”

-	Once you pair program, you may not change your mind and complete the program alone or with a different partner.
+	Once you pair program, you cannot change your mind and complete the program alone or with a different partner.
 	Instead, you must inform the instructor as to why your pair has *broken down*.
 	If given permission to continue alone you must erase all your code and start over.
 	If your assignment is similar to another student's, and the other student is not a declared pair-programming partner, then you will need to answer questions regarding academic integrity.

 + “If I don’t even try to be in a pair and just submit the work as an individual will my work be graded?”

-	Yes, it will be graded and you will receive feedbeck; the grade will be zero. though.
+	No - you will receive feedback but the grade will be zero.

+## The Problem

 [Kindergarten]: http://collaboration.csc.ncsu.edu/laurie/Papers/Kindergarten.PDF